 How long will I have access to the content after the MOOC ends?

 You will have two weeks after the session ends to finish the exercises in ArcGIS Online.
-After that time the ArcGIS Online and Business Analyst Web accounts and licenses will be recycled.
+After that time the ArcGIS Online accounts will be closed and the Business Analyst Web app licenses will be revoked.
 Course materials (videos, exercise PDFs, etc.) will remain available on Udemy for up to six months after that (and the Udemy content is downloadable).

 Will the MOOC show up in my Esri training history?